 A variety of treatment modalities are available to treat varicose veins/venous insufficiency, including surgical approaches, thermal ablation, and sclerotherapy.
-The application of each of these treatment options is influenced by the severity of the symptoms, the type of vein, the source of venous reflux, and the use of other (prior or concurrent) treatments.
+The application of each of these treatment options is influenced by the severity of the symptoms, type of vein, source of venous reflux, and the use of other (prior or concurrent) treatments.

-The venous system of the lower extremities consists of the superficial veins (this includes the greater and lesser saphenous and accessory, or duplicate veins that travel in parallel with the greater and lesser saphenous veins), the deep system (popliteal and femoral veins), and perforator veins that cross through the fascia and connect the deep and superficial systems.
+The venous system of the lower extremities consists of the superficial veins (this includes the great and small saphenous and accessory, or duplicate, veins that travel in parallel with the great and small saphenous veins), the deep system (popliteal and femoral veins), and perforator veins that cross through the fascia and connect the deep and superficial systems.
 One-way valves are present within all veins to direct the return of blood up the lower limb.
 Since venous pressure in the deep system is generally greater than that of the superficial system, valve incompetence at any level may lead to backflow (venous reflux) with pooling of blood in superficial veins.
 Varicose veins with visible varicosities may be the only sign of venous reflux, although itching, heaviness, tension, and pain may also occur.
 Chronic venous insufficiency secondary to venous reflux can lead to thrombophlebitis, leg ulcerations and hemorrhage.
 The CEAP classification considers the clinical, etiologic, anatomic, and pathologic characteristics of venous insufficiency, ranging from class 0 (no visible sign of disease) to class 6 (active ulceration).

 Treatment of venous reflux/venous insufficiency is aimed at reducing abnormal pressure transmission from the deep to the superficial veins.
 Conservative medical treatment consists of elevation of the extremities, graded compression, and wound care when indicated.
 Conventional surgical treatment consists of identifying and correcting the site of reflux by ligation of the incompetent junction followed by stripping of the vein to redirect venous flow through veins with intact valves.
 While most venous reflux is secondary to incompetent valves at the saphenofemoral or saphenopopliteal junctions, reflux may also occur at incompetent valves in the perforator veins or in the deep venous system.
 The competence of any single valve is not static and may be pressure dependent.
-For example, accessory saphenous veins may have independent saphenofemoral or saphenopopliteal junctions which become incompetent when the greater or lesser saphenous veins are eliminated and blood flow is diverted through the accessory veins.
+For example, accessory saphenous veins may have independent saphenofemoral or saphenopopliteal junctions which become incompetent when the great or small saphenous veins are eliminated and blood flow is diverted through the accessory veins.

 Saphenous Veins and Tributaries

 Minimally invasive alternatives to ligation and stripping have been investigated.
-These include sclerotherapy, transilluminated powered phlebotomy, and thermal ablation using cryotherapy, high frequency radiowaves (200–300 kHz) or laser energy.
+These include sclerotherapy, transilluminated powered phlebotomy, and thermal ablation using cryotherapy, high frequency radio waves (200–300 kHz) or laser energy.

 Endovenous Mechanochemical Ablation